Polytechnimax/navigator/README.md

 ## Description

-`navigator` is a CLI utility which allows to quickly register and navigate to work directories.
+`navigator` is small CLI utility which allows quick access to folders registered by the user.
+It works by keeping a register of name-path pairs and offers various ways of managing this register.

 ## Why `navigator`?

 ### Motivation
-At some point in my previous job, I had a bunch of projects stored several folders (some in a personal folder, some on group svn folder, some in my personal folder of the group svn, some in colleagues folders in the group svn, etc.)
+At some point in my previous job, I had a bunch of projects stored several folders (some in a personal folder, some in my group's svn folder, some in my personal folder of the group svn, some in colleagues folders in the group svn, etc.)
 To quickly navigate to those folders, I designed `navigator`.

 ### Disclaimer
 I do not claim this is the most practical solution or a fantastic utility you should absolutely use...
 It's just a small script which helped me gain some time and that I still use today.

 ## How to install?
-* `make install` will install `navigator`
+* `make install` will install `navigator` in `/usr/local/lib` and create a symlink in `/usr/local/bin`; it also adds a line in `.zshrc` to enable autocompletion
-* `make uninstall` will uninstall `navigator`
+* `make uninstall` will uninstall `navigator`, undoing all of the above
-* `make full-uninstall` will uninstall `navigator` and remove the configuration file from home folder.
+* `make full-uninstall` will uninstall `navigator` and remove the register if any exists

 ## How to use?

 ### Intended use
-1. You start working on a new project, so you register a name an the path to this project's folder.
+1. You start working on a new project, so you register a name and the path to this project's folder.
 2. While working on this project, you can quickly navigate to the project's folder in Terminal and Finder.
 3. You finish working on the project and deregister the name.